Fiction, Poetry and History From AAPI Authors

 The story of Asian Americans and Pacific Islanders is not a singular one.
 Asian Americans and Pacific Islanders hail from more than 20 countries, reflecting a multitude of languages, traditions, cultures — and narratives.

-Collectively they represent the fastest growing racial group in the United States, according to the Pew Research Center, and they have become a creative force of notable fiction, poetry, memoir and nonfiction.
-Charles Yu's Interior Chinatown won the National Book Award for fiction and Don Mee Choi's DMZ Colony won the National Book Award for poetry last year, for instance, while Viet Thanh Nguyen's The Sympathizers received a Pulitzer Prize for fiction in 2016 and Jhumpa Lahiri's The Lowland was short-listed for the 2013 Man Booker Prize.
+Collectively, they represent the fastest-growing racial group in the United States, according to the Pew Research Center, and they have become a creative force of notable fiction, poetry, memoir, nonfiction and children’s literature.
+Malindo Lo’s young adult novel, Last Night at the Telegraph Club, won the National Book Award this year, and Watercress, a picture book written by Andrea Wang and illustrated by Jason Chin, received both a Caldecott Medal and a Newbery Honor.
+In 2019, Ocean Vuong, poet and author of the best-selling novel On Earth We’re Briefly Gorgeous, was awarded the MacArthur “Genius” Grant, while Charles Yu’s Interior Chinatown won the National Book Award for fiction and Don Mee Choi’s DMZ Colony won the National Book Award for poetry.
+Viet Thanh Nguyen’s The Sympathizers also received a Pulitzer Prize for fiction in 2016, and Jhumpa Lahiri’s The Lowland was short-listed for the 2013 Man Booker Prize.

 Minor Feelings: An Asian American Reckoning